passy/podserve/README.md

 and serve them, generating an absolute URL based on the prefix URL provided as first positional argument.

+`podserve` will extract ID3 tags and modification time to generate the corresponding attributes on the RSS feed.

 ## Serving Static Files

 `podserve` uses Rocket and the Rocket-Contrib static file serving mechanism.